Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 ### Step 4.2 Creating Compute Pools for service to run on

-The Compute Pools are used to run the serivices.
+The Compute Pools are used to run the services.
 We can create different pools for different purposes.
 In this example we create two different pools to run the serivces, one for the backend and one for the frontend.
 We could technicaly allow both services to use the same Compute Pool, in fact for this demo it would work very well, but in many scenarios the scaling requirements for the frontend and a backend may be different.
 Here we can see that the backend is given a pool of compute nodes that is slightly more scaled up than the nodes for the compute pool used for the frontend.
 There are multiple options for choosing the right instance family for a Compute Pool [Create Compute Pool](https://docs.snowflake.com/sql-reference/sql/create-compute-pool).
 This would be even more relevant if the backend needed to do some more compute heavy work, even to the point where it needed to have GPU enabled nodes.
 ```sql
 CREATE COMPUTE POOL tasty_app_backend_compute_pool
 MIN_NODES = 1